srampinogroup/flim-ccimbrica/README.rst

 simplest way to get started.
 If you already have conda, make sure to use the conda-forge channel.

+We use Keras with JAX backend.
+If you want to switch the backend you can edit the file ``src/nn_test.py`` right after the import of Keras.

 Creating the virtual environment
 ================================